 V. The Kemp Model of Instructional Design

-Also known as the Morrison, Ross, and Kemp Model, incorporates the following 9 steps:
+Also known as the Morrison, Ross, and Kemp Model, it incorporates the following 9 steps:

-Identifying the subject content.
-And, analyzing the task components according to the stated goals and objectives.
+Identify the subject content and analyze the task components according to the stated goals and objectives.

 VI.
 Kirkpatrick Model of Instructional Design